aman2282003/E-commerce_site/README.md

 ## Features

-- Login & Signup Functionality: Users can register or log in to their accounts.
+- **Login & Signup Functionality**: Users can create an account and log in to access their account details.
-- Responsive Design: The website is optimized for various screen sizes.
+- **Responsive Design**: The site is fully responsive and adapts to different screen sizes.
-- Dropdown Menus: Navigation menus expand and collapse seamlessly.
+- **Dropdown Menus**: The site includes dropdown menus for easy navigation.
-- Add to Cart & Remove from Cart Functionality: Users can add items to their cart and remove them as needed.
+- **Add to Cart & Remove from Cart Functionality**: Users can add items to their cart and remove them as needed.
-- Real-time Price Updates: Prices are updated dynamically as items are added or removed from the cart.
+- **Real-time Price Updates**: The cart page updates in real-time as users add or remove items.
-- Authentication: Secure user authentication ensures privacy and data protection.
+- **Authentication**: The site uses authentication to ensure secure access to user account details.
-- Pop-up Notification: Notifications inform users about successful actions or errors.
+- **Pop-up Notification**: The site includes pop-up notifications to inform users about various events.
-- Responsive Slider: The homepage features a responsive slider for showcasing featured products.
+- **Responsive Slider**: The site includes a responsive slider to showcase featured products.

 ## Home Page :
 ![Screenshot 2024-03-04 021332](https://github.com/aman2282003/E-commerce_site/assets/131010086/62d8291a-6a48-4051-a413-ac2b143fa2f7)